mfaytak/afriphon/btd-1.md

 How to improve: make test recordings after you position your microphones

 * If there is general clipping, microphone needs to be further away or speaker needs to be quieter
-* If stops "pop", position microphone to the side of the mouth
+* If stops "pop", position microphone to the **side** of the mouth
 * **Gain** can often be adjusted if you are using a recorder

 ## Equipment

-Not much equipment required: something to make recordings on
+At the most basic, you only need something to make recordings on.
+One of the below:

-* Laptop computer
+* Laptop computer with **Praat**
 * Smartphone with recording app
 	* "Awesome Voice Recorder X" (free with ads) is a good app
 	* Others must definitely exist
 * Hand recorder/memo recorder
 * Professional recorder (Zoom H4N, etc)

-A way of transferring files off of the device and storing for future analysis:
+A way of transferring files off of the device and backing up for future analysis:

 * SD card
 * USB drive or external drive